Bringing Family members to America Faster

 Upgrading an I-130 petition after petitioner naturalizes can expedite the process of bringing family members to the United States.

-Generally, U.S. citizens can bestow greater benefits on their alien relatives, and often the first course of action is to obtain naturalization for the alien*s U.S. permeant resident relative.
+When can an I-130 Petition be upgraded?Generally, U.S. citizens can bestow greater benefits on their alien relatives, and often the first course of action is to obtain naturalization for the alien*s U.S. permeant resident relative.